History of the Encyclopædia Britannica: Tenth edition (supplement to the 9th), 1902–03

 An excellent collection of prospectuses received by a single person (C. L. Parker) in that year has been preserved by the Bodleian Library (catalogued under #39899.c.1).
 The advertising was clearly targeted at middle and lower-middle-class people seeking to improve themselves.
-The advertising campaign was remarkably successful; over 70,000 sets were sold, bringing in over £600,000 profit.
-When one British expert expressed surprise to Hooper that so many people would want an outdated encyclopedia, he replied, "They didn't; I made them want it."
+The advertising campaign was remarkably successful; more than 70,000 sets were sold, bringing in profit of more than £600,000.
+When one British expert expressed surprise to Hooper that so many people would want an outdated encyclopedia, he replied: "They didn't; I made them want it."

-Even after the Tenth edition was published, some American infringement companies were still printing thousands of copies of the Ninth without the supplements.
+Even after the 10th edition was published, some American infringement companies were still printing thousands of copies of the Ninth without the supplements.
 See above.
 Some of these companies were adding their own "Americanized" supplements, but none of them reproduced the Tenth.
-Copyright violation did not end until shortly before the Eleventh edition came out.
+Copyright violation did not end until shortly before the 11th edition came out.

 Eleventh edition, 1910

-The renowned eleventh edition of Encyclopædia Britannica was begun in 1903, and published in 1910–1911 in 28 volumes, with a one-volume Index.
+The renowned 11th edition of Encyclopædia Britannica was begun in 1903, and published in 1910–1911 in 28 volumes, with a one-volume Index.
 Edited by Hugh Chisholm in London and by Franklin Henry Hooper in New York, the 11th edition was the first to be published substantially at one time, instead of volume by volume.
 Its illustrious contributors are legion, including Baden Baden-Powell writing on kite-flying; Arthur Eddington on astronomy; Edmund Gosse on literature and Donald Tovey on music.
 Sometimes called the 1911 Encyclopædia Britannica, this edition is still highly regarded for its lucid explanations of scholarly subjects.
 Being in the public domain, the complete text is freely available online.
-The 11th edition retained the high scholarship and eminent contributors that marked the 9th edition, but tempered that scholarship with shorter, simpler articles that were more intelligible to lay-readers.
+The 11th edition retained the high scholarship and eminent contributors that marked the ninth edition, but tempered that scholarship with shorter, simpler articles that were more intelligible to lay-readers.
 Thus, the 9th and 11th editions had 17,000 and 40,000 articles, respectively, although they were roughly equivalent in size.
 This shift accommodated the American business strategy of popularizing the Britannica for a mass market, while still retaining its quality as a reference work.
 The high literary and scholarly level of the 11th edition is largely due to the zeal of its owner, Horace Everett Hooper, who held scholarship in high regard and spared no expense to make the 11th edition as excellent as possible.